githubmg/sagemaker-airflow-stepfunctions/README.md

 2. You have to manually [delete the S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) created because AWS CloudFormation cannot delete non-empty S3 bucket.
 3. You have to manually delete SageMaker endpoint that was created as part of "Compile Inference Pipeline" step above, as well as XGBoost and Spark models.

-## References

-- Refer to [SageMaker SDK documentation](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/workflow/README.rst) and [Airflow documentation](https://airflow.apache.org/integration.html?highlight=sagemaker#amazon-sagemaker) for additional details on the Airflow SageMaker operators.
-- Refer to [SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html) to learn more about Gradient Boosted Decision Tree algorithm used in the blog post.
-- Refer to [SageMaker documentation](https://aws.amazon.com/blogs/aws/amazon-sagemaker-processing-fully-managed-data-processing-and-model-evaluation/) to learn more about SageMaker Processing service.
-- Refer to [SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-pipelines.html) to learn more about SageMaker inference pipelines.

-## License Summary

-This sample code is made available under a modified MIT license.
-See the [LICENSE](./LICENSE) file.